tlkiong/mentoring/README.md

 I might have more experience but that doesn't mean that I know everything.
 So, don't put yourself down thinking you aren't good enough.
 However, please keep in mind the following:

 **Everything that is done must have a reason.
-Even if the reason could be: I don't know any better that time.
+Even if the reason could be: I don't know any other better solutions that time.
 So, always seek to understand rather than judge**

 If you are shy to ask, you will be stupid forever.